zero-one-group/geni/docs/kubernetes_basic.md

 The reading of  files by Geni can be achieved in 4 different ways:

-0. (Just copy the data files into the same path in all the Kubernetes pods and the driver machine.
-This is very adhoc and likely not suitable in most scenarios, as the data files would be lost at the end of the REPL session due to pods being terminated.)
+0. __Copy the data files__ into the same path __in all Kubernetes pods__ and the driver machine.
+This is very adhoc and likely not suitable in most scenarios, as the data files would be lost at the end of the REPL session due to pods being terminated.

-1. (Add data files to custom  Docker images used for Driver and Worker nodes.
-This is rather inconvenient as well, as any change in the data requires different Docker images)
+1. __Add data files to custom  Docker images__ used for Driver and Worker nodes.
+This is rather inconvenient as well, as any change in the data requires different Docker images

-2. Mount remote filesystem into the pod on operating system level.
+2. __Mount remote filesystem__ into the pod on __operating system level__.
 This makes them accessible as local files.
-Example: [blobfuse](https://github.com/Azure/azure-storage-fuse).
-This has direct support for Kubenetes as well: [kubernetes volume driver](https://github.com/Azure/kubernetes-volume-drivers) (This is then the same as 3.)
+See for example: [blobfuse](https://github.com/Azure/azure-storage-fuse).
+This has direct support for Kubenetes as well through [kubernetes volume driver](https://github.com/Azure/kubernetes-volume-drivers) (This is then the same as 3.)

 3. __Mount Kubernetes data volumes into pods:__ Using a __local__ file path __and__ make sure that these path exist and work in all workers __and__ the driver.
 In Kubernets/Docker we can do this by __mounting__ (eventually remote) filesystems into the pods at certain location.
-Doing this, the files would look like local files and urls would not have a specific prefix, and be for example `(g/read "/data/test.csv")` This approach can eventually become easier, if we make sure, that the driver is running as well inside Kubernetes.
-(In the minikube setup above, the driver runs __outside__ Kubernetes)
+Doing this, the files would look like local files and urls would not have a specific prefix, and be for example `(g/read "/data/test.csv")` This approach can eventually become easier if we make sure, that the driver is running as well inside Kubernetes.
+In the minikube setup above, the driver runs __outside__ Kubernetes.

 4. __Using remote file systems:__ Spark can work with various types of remoe filesystem (hdfs, Amazon S3, Azure Storage based, others).
 This needs to be setup correctly (inside or outside Kubernetes).
 This might require 3 changes to the basic Minikube setup: